-Join with others to help ex-prisoners who are starting over with nothing.
+Join others to help former prisoners who are starting over with nothing.

 Most people don’t plan on going to jail or prison.
 It happens suddenly with no opportunity to tie up financial affairs or secure personal belongings.
 Family and friends struggle to manage whatever is left behind.
 In most cases, the prisoner’s possessions are given away, sold to pay bills, or simply abandoned.

 Coming out of prison, the ex-prisoner is faced with the task of starting over with nothing.
 Only now, he or she also has no job and no money.
 Although reentry ministry volunteers may help the ex-prisoner find housing, there will also be a huge need for basic household furnishings.

 Helping an ex-prisoner set up house is an ideal short-term ministry project for Sunday School classes, men’s and women’s groups, or anyone with the gift of compassionate service.
 The goal is to show the love of Christ by collecting donated household furnishings, then providing these items to ex-prisoners and their families as needs arise.

 - Talk with your pastor and/or church leadership about how you would like to help ex-prisoners who need basic household furnishings.